Main grid contract

 Together with customers, we ensure that the electricity system is maintained and used in a technically appropriate manner.
 Our aim in power system operation is continuous information exchange with our customers.
 We strive to plan electricity grid transmission interruptions together and to notify our customers about disturbances as early as possible.

 Reactive power is delivered and received in the customer’s connection point or connection points.
-The aim of the reactive power tariff is to guide the use of reactive power optimally, considering technical aspects such as transmission capacity Power exceeding the reactive power limits is invoiced and the new pricing will be introduced gradually during 2017-2019.
+The aim of the reactive power tariff is to guide the use of reactive power optimally, considering technical aspects such as transmission capacity.
+Power exceeding the reactive power limits is invoiced.

 Figure.
 The reactive power window determines the amount of reactive power delivered to and received from the main grid without separate compensation for each connection point.